Wrangling over the “Ramboll Report”

 The conversation you cannot have

 If we had started years ago, we’d be there by now.
-We didn’t.
+We did not.
 There are no shortcuts.
-So we may as well start now and go all in.
+So we may as well start now.

-- Airport communities will put “support for Sustainable Aviation Fuels” on their legislative agendas, but also allocate no money for research.
+• Airport communities will put “support for Sustainable Aviation Fuels” or ‘Second Airport!’ on their legislative agendas, rather than show support for research.

 Rarely do we invest in the real work that pushes the ball down the field.

-The similarities to aviation emissions are striking.
-The health impacts from ultrafine particulates seem more and more alike with each new bit of research.
-So any threat to the aviation industry will freaks out just as many stakeholders as lead did to communities around the auto industry.
+The trajectory with ultrafine particulates appears more and more similar with each new bit of research.
+Any threat to the aviation industry will freak out just as many stakeholders as lead did to communities adjacent to the auto industry.
 Everyone was to blame for the stubborn persistence of leaded gasoline.
-Mayors and unions and school districts and businesses owners all worried about “jobs and growth” as much as any ‘evil corporation’.
+Mayors and unions and school districts and businesses owners all worried about “jobs and growth”.

 Summary

 Community activism is a wonderful thing when channeled towards the right goals.
 Unfortunately, the public’s long standing frustrations make it easy to get off target.
-We have to stop any misdirections, like constantly using the FAA or the Port, or any other bogeyman, as excuses for complacency.
-We the public are, in fact, as much to blame as anyone else by being so easily distracted.
-By campaigning for things that are impossible, rather than asking for the things researchers have needed for fifty years.
-By not demanding more from our electeds.
+We have to stop using the FAA, the Port, or any other bogeyman, as excuses for things we can do ourselves.
+By campaigning for things that are impossible, rather than asking electeds for the things researchers have told us they need we are contributing to problem.

-Put simply: it is just as easy for forty people to write their legislator in support of the proper air quality monitors, sound insulation and a host of other practical interventions, as it is to make the same public records request.
+It is just as easy for forty people to write their legislator in support of the proper air quality monitors, sound insulation and a host of other practical interventions, as it is to make the same public records request over and over.